llou/html-calendar/README.rst

 HTML Calendar
 =============

-This module has the simple poupose of building html calendar tables with links and formatting.
+This module has the simple purpose of building html calendar tables with links and formatting.
 It is totally framework agnostic.

 The module provides the ``htmlcalendar`` Python function that takes an starting